alakob/ai_private_document_retriever/README.md

 - `project_architecture.md`: Overview of the system architecture
 - `project_structure.md`: Details of the project structure and organization
 - `docling_integration.md`: Guide to using Docling for enhanced document conversion

+## Conceptual Diagrams

+The system includes a powerful feature to generate conceptual diagrams from your chat history:

+1. **Automatic Analysis**: The system analyzes your chat history to extract key concepts and relationships
+2. **Mermaid Diagram Generation**: Visualizes these concepts using Mermaid.js for clear, interactive diagrams
+3. **Integration in UI**: Access diagrams directly in the chat interface by clicking the "Generate Conceptual Diagram" button
+4. **Multiple Diagram Types**: Supports various diagram formats including flowcharts, mindmaps, and graphs
+5. **Styled Visualization**: Diagrams use color coding and styling to differentiate between different types of concepts

 ## Environment Configuration